kbuckleys/spotirofi/README.md

 # Installation
 - Drop both directories in ```~/.config/rofi/``` and assign a keybind for ```spotify.lua``` in your compositor's config.
-- Replace your playerctl keybinds with these.
+- Replace your playerctl keybinds' targets with these.
 Other programs that use playerctl will still play along with these binds:

 ~~~
  lua ~/.config/rofi/scripts/spotify/spotify.lua play-pause || playerctl play-pause